 Now, to rank higher on Google Maps, you’ll need to optimize your brand new, sparkling Google My Business account.

-How to Rank (Higher) on Google Maps in 2019
+How to Rank Higher on Google Map in 2019

 During this entire process, it is important to remember that organic search results and the local 3-pack for Google Maps have similar requirements.
 What this means is that conventional local SEO techniques should apply.
 More than that, as with all things SEO, patience is crucial.
 There is no quick fix.
 Do the work, continue to monitor, update and improve your listing, and, for the love of Google, avoid scammers guaranteeing Google Maps rankings.